Product descriptions will make or break whether or not a customer wants to buy from you.

 Scrolling down the page, Hootsuite directly mentions why their bulk scheduling is beneficial by explaining to users it will save them time.

 Every time you’re writing a product or service description, ask yourself “What does this actually do for the customer?” and you will always find the benefit to elaborate upon.
 This is a great features vs benefits exercise.

 Hootsuite also offers a mobile app.
 While they could’ve ended it there, they made sure to speak about the convenience of using it anytime, anywhere.

-Amazon bluetooth reciever
+Amazon bluetooth receiver

 This is a screenshot from the product page of a Bluetooth receiver on Amazon.
 There are tons to learn from their copy that I wanted to share with you.